erikvalkering/pigro/README.md

 So as was expected, `lazy()` simply wraps `f()` with an additional layer which keeps track of the flag and only calls `f()` when this flag is `false` and subsequently sets the flag to `true`.

 # Caching
-In the previous example we wrapped a function without any return value, simply to ensure it is called only once.
+In the previous example we wrapped a function that did not return any value.
 However, in many cases functions actually return something useful.
-Consider for example a function that performs a relatively expensive calculation.
-In that case, you'd want to postpone calling this function until the very moment that you need this value.
+Consider for example a function that performs a relatively expensive calculation but also returns the result of that calculation.
 In order to support this use case, the `pigro::lazy()` utility will cache the returned value for functions that do not return `void`.
 Any subsequent time that the function is called, it simply returns the previously-cached value:

 ```c++
 auto deep_thought() {